 Marlow means driftwood.

-Although my mission is to empower strong, confident birthing women who trust that birth is natural and safe, the truth is that by the end of their pregnancy, 1 in 4 mothers will not have a baby to take home.
+Although my mission is to empower strong, confident birthing families who trust that birth is natural and safe, the truth is that by the end of their pregnancy, 1 in 4 families will not have a baby to take home.
 Whether their baby dies of an early miscarriage or is stillborn, whether they experience a missed miscarriage, complications during delivery, a complicated or fatal diagnosis...
-These mothers deserve to have their stories documented and told.
+These families deserve to have their stories documented and told.

 If you or someone you know is struggling because of pregnancy, infant loss, or the death of a child, please know that you are not alone.
 There are millions of us in your corner, from all around the globe, in all walks of life.
 Here in Saskatoon, Empty Arms offers peer support, among their incredible array of services, all of which are 100% free of charge for grieving families.